LLNL/scr/doc/rst/users/api.rst

     INTEGER FLAGS, IERROR

 Inform SCR that a new output phase is about to start.
-A process must call this function before it opens any files belonging to the dataset.
+A process must call this function before it creates any files belonging to the dataset.
 :code:`SCR_Start_output` must be called by all processes, including processes that do not write files as part of the dataset.